-Created at the College of DuPage in 2016, the purpose of the Adjunct Faculty Training Institute is to provide a comprehensive program of professional development for adjunct faculty at the College of DuPage and other colleges and universities.
+The purpose of the Adjunct Faculty Training Institute (AFTI) is to provide a comprehensive program of professional development for adjunct faculty at colleges and universities nationwide.
 Professional education offered at the Adjunct Faculty Training Institute is designed to offer best-practice teaching strategies, increase student achievement, reduce student withdrawal rates, and increase student success.
 The Adjunct Faculty Training Institute has four courses designed for adjunct instructors nationwide.
 The online courses are designed to deliver instruction effectively and create a cohort environment where instructors can share best practices.

 For those interested in becoming an adjunct faculty or those new to the field, this program provides basic and advanced techniques for professional development.
 Instruction includes syllabi preparation, classroom management, and formative and summative assessments.
-This hybrid online course has two on-campus meeting dates, Sep.
-9 and Dec.
-2. The online curriculum is on your own schedule each week.
+This hybrid online course has two on-campus meeting dates.
+The online curriculum is on your own schedule each week.
 Please have required textbook by first day of class: Teaching at Its Best: A Research-Based Resource for College Instructors, 4th edition, by Linda Nilson.
 ISBN: 978-111909 6320

 This advanced teaching course is designed to support faculty in transforming students from passive listeners to active learners while improving learning outcomes and deepening understanding.
 You will leave the session with strategies and techniques that can be used in your face-to-face, hybrid and online courses.
 This is an advanced course designed for current adjunct faculty at any institution.
 Please have required textbook by first day of class: Developing Learner-Centered Teaching, A Practical Guide for Faculty, by Phyllis Blumburg, ISBN-13: 978-0787996888